RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 The gene is officially designated RNU2-2 (HGNC-approved).
 Earlier literature may refer to it as RNU2-2P (the former pseudogene designation).
 The "P" suffix has been removed following functional reclassification.
 Ensure database searches and panel designs use the current nomenclature.

-A notable feature of RNU2-2 is its exceptionally high de novo mutation rate — active snRNA genes accumulate non-pathogenic variants at rates up to 10 times faster than other genomic regions.
-This high mutability means that de novo variants found at low frequency in population databases (e.g., gnomAD) should not be assumed benign, particularly when a second allele in trans is identified.[5]
+RNU2-2 has an exceptionally high de novo mutation rate — active snRNA genes accumulate de novo variants at rates up to 10 times faster than other genomic regions, attributed to transcriptional mechanisms including R-loop formation and the mutagenic effect of polymerase transcription at these loci.[2][5]
+This high mutability means that de novo variants found at low frequency in population databases should not be assumed benign.

 03